a-karma/Bogor_Workshop/DAY_2/Session1.md

 sequence line from its quality.
 The + symbol might be followed by the read identifier in the first line (optional).

-The forth line consists of a series of characters that encode the Phred-score for each base in the sequence on the second line of the entry.
+The forth line consists of a series of characters that encode the Phred-score (Q) for each base in the sequence on the second line of the entry.
 Broadly speaking, Phred scores are a measure of how confident we are in calling a given base.